tarsana/functional/docs/stream-methods.md

 on each element, and grouping the results according to values returned.

 - [pairsFrom](https://github.com/tarsana/functional/blob/master/docs/list.md#pairsFrom) - Makes list of pairs from two lists.

+- [sort](https://github.com/tarsana/functional/blob/master/docs/list.md#sort) - Returns a copy of the given list, ordered using the given comparaison function.

 ## math